The best free AI tutors for VCE in 2026 (honest comparison)

 AI tutors are not the same product.
 Treating them as interchangeable is how students end up with a ChatGPT-flavoured essay that gets a C. Match the tool to the job — sparring vs. teaching vs. drilling vs. assessing — and your study time gets a lot more efficient.

-Edapt's free plan is 5 lessons a month, no card required.
-If you sit VCE, HSC, or A Level, that's enough to test whether VARK-adapted lessons click for you before paying for anything.
+Edapt is completely free forever for everyone, no card required.
+If you sit VCE, HSC, or A Level, you get unlimited VARK-adapted lessons without ever paying anything.

 Try Edapt on the topic you're stuck on.

-Free plan: 5 AI lessons a month, no credit card.
+Free forever for everyone — every tool unlimited, no plans, no card.
 Paste a topic, get a lesson in your VARK style.